bangaloresolutionshub/essbase/Lab17/LabGuide17.md

  ![](./images/image17_9.png "")

-Or you can make use of [this](https://objectstorage.us-ashburn-1.oraclecloud.com/p/i5MLTlyY7whIRIc-BGSgQq7vNPHPeDshyrQVaxqJ61c/n/natdsepltfrmanalyticshrd1/b/Essbase-Workshop/o/Scenario_Comparision.xlsx) Smart View analysis xls file (use ‘Submit_Data’ tab in this excel file to submit data) to perform what if analysis.
+Or you can make use of [this Smart View analysis xls file](https://objectstorage.us-ashburn-1.oraclecloud.com/p/i5MLTlyY7whIRIc-BGSgQq7vNPHPeDshyrQVaxqJ61c/n/natdsepltfrmanalyticshrd1/b/Essbase-Workshop/o/Scenario_Comparision.xlsx).
+(Use ‘Submit_Data’ tab in this excel file to submit data) to perform what if analysis.

  ![](./images/extrasmall_2.png "")